ToolWeb Logo

 • Debugging minified files: A developer who only has a compressed stylesheet from a third party uses Beautify mode to expand it and read what each rule actually does.

-To get the most reliable output from the minifier, follow a few simple habits.
+Direct Answer: To get the most reliable output from the minifier, follow a few simple habits.
 First, keep an unminified master copy of your stylesheet in version control and only minify a generated copy for deployment, since minified code is hard to edit by hand.
 Second, paste complete, valid CSS rather than fragments; well-formed input compresses more predictably.

 Watch the Saved % badge to gauge effectiveness.
 If a file shows only a tiny saving, it was likely already minified or contains little whitespace to remove.
 Use the Beautify mode after minifying if you want to visually confirm the rules survived the process unchanged.
 For very large stylesheets, consider splitting concerns into smaller files so each one stays focused and cacheable.

-Supported Features and Formats
+Supported Features and Formats?

-This tool accepts any standard CSS you can paste as text, including modern syntax.
+Direct Answer: This tool accepts any standard CSS you can paste as text, including modern syntax.
 It handles custom properties (CSS variables), media queries, keyframe animations, grid and flexbox declarations, pseudo-classes, and vendor-prefixed properties without altering their meaning.

 • Comment removal: Block comments and stray annotations are stripped from the output.